dustinlyons/nix-secrets-example/README.md

 ```

 ### Decrypt agenix SSH key with Yubikey
-Used this to read the keys for the initial bootstrap.
+Used this to read keys for the initial bootstrap.
+I delete the decrypted keys after use.
 ```sh
 age-plugin-yubikey --identity > identity 2>/dev/null
 ```